apollographql/apollo-client/react-docs/source/api.md

 The first argument will be the data for your query that currently exists in the store, and you are expected to return a new data object with the same shape.
 That new data object will be written to the store and any components tracking that data will be updated reactively.

 The second argument is an object with a single property, `variables`.
 The `variables` property allows you to see what variables were used when reading the `previousResult` from the store.

+This method will *not* update anything on the server.
+It will only update data in your client cache and if you reload your JavaScript environment then your update will disappear.

 **Example:**